-10.6 Sheltering (in place)
+10.6 Shelter-In-Place (SIP)

 The purpose of subsection 10.6 is to describe the methods for indoor protection that would be recommended for residents.

 Procedures for sheltering indoors are different for each county.
 Following is a county by county description of those procedures.